Skip to content

 Ask any IT leader how many Power Automate flows run in their tenant.
 The answer is almost always a guess.
 “Maybe 20 or 30.”
 “A handful.”
 “Not many.”

 Then you run an actual Power Automate flow inventory.
-In one org I audited, 40% of flows were owned by people who had left.
-The number is 300.
-Or 800.
-Or 2,000.
-Many were created by people who no longer work at the company.
+The real number is often 300, 800, or 2,000.
+A meaningful fraction are typically owned by people who no longer work at the company.
 Some haven’t run successfully in months.
 Others connect to external services that IT never approved.
-Several are sending data to personal OneDrive accounts.
+Several may be sending data to personal OneDrive accounts.
+The CoE Starter Kit’s Maker dashboard documentation describes exactly this orphan-and-unsanctioned-flow pattern as the typical reason organizations install it in the first place.

 Iceberg diagram showing 10 visible flows above the line and 290 hidden flows below